karkos16/Dripper/README.md

 ## Overview

-This mobile app is designed to manage and automate plant watering.
-Built using Jetpack Compose, the app connects to Firebase for data storage and synchronization.
-It provides users with a straightforward interface to monitor and control their plant watering activities.
+This project, a collaboration on Embedded Systems uni project, involved working with two colleagues.
+While they were responsible for developing the source code for the Raspberry Pi-based plant watering system, I took charge of creating the mobile app.
+The app, built using Jetpack Compose, connects to Firebase for data storage and synchronization, providing users with an intuitive interface to manage and automate plant watering.

 ## Features

-- **Automated Watering**: Easily set up target moisture for different plants, and the app will automatically water them according to the defined moisture.
+- **Automated Watering**: Easily set up target moisture for different plants, and the system will automatically water them according to the defined moisture.

 - **Firebase Integration**: Securely store and synchronize plant details and watering schedules across devices using Firebase.